How we placed our first stations - Part 1 - The Launch

 3. They had been selected as a key venue for our roll-out

-4. How many others that already had shown interest
+4. How many others that already shown interest

 • Increased customer satisfaction, they can continue using their phone